 3. Starbucks and Barnes & Noble

-At the same time, Starbucks gets to expand its audience even wider and boost sales by setting itself apart from competitors.
+Meanwhile, Starbucks gets to reach even more customers and boost sales by differentiating itself from competitors.
+That’s what we call a page-turning partnership!

 A Starbucks drink marked "B&N Cafe"